Bar-lès-Buzancy: Geography

 Bar-lès-Buzancy is located some 20 km east by north-east of Vouziers and 25 km west by south-west of Stenay.
 Access to the commune is by the D947 road from Buzancy in the south-east which passes through the south of the commune and the village and continues west to Harricourt.
 The D6 goes north from the D947 forming the western border of the commune and continuing north to Sommauthe.
 The commune is mostly farmland with some forest in the north.

 The Ruisseau du Moulin rises in the north of the commune and forms part of the northern border before flowing south through the commune and the village and continuing south to join the Canal des Arches near Briquenay.
 La Hideuse stream forms the southern border of the commune as it flows south-west to join the Canal de Thenorgues.

 Toponymy

 Bar comes from a Gallic word and perhaps even older (pre-Gallic) meaning "summit" or "height".

 History

 Bar-lès-Buzancy appears as Bar on the 1750 Cassini Map and the same on the 1790 version.

-From 1828-1871 the commune was merged with Harricourt to form the commune of Bar-et-Harricourt.
+From 1828 until 1871 the commune was merged with Harricourt to form the commune of Bar-et-Harricourt.
 In October 1952 two Merovingian skeletons were discovered during the excavation phase of construction of a house.